 Normal Function

 The MPLKIP gene (formerly known as C7orf11) provides instructions for making a protein called M-phase specific PLK1 interacting protein.
-The function of this protein is unclear.
 Based on its interaction with a protein called Plk1, the MPLKIP protein is thought to play a role in cell growth and division.
 In particular, it may help regulate the cell cycle, which is the cell's way of replicating itself in an organized, step-by-step fashion.
-Researchers speculate that the MPLKIP protein may also be involved in gene transcription, which is the first step in protein production.
+The MPLKIP protein also interacts with a protein involved in processing and repairing RNA molecules, which are chemical cousins of DNA.

 Health Conditions Related to Genetic Changes